Location Guide

 Retail

 Nearby shopping excursions on offer include the Sealand Road Retail Park in Chester, The Croft Retail and Leisure Park in Bromborough and half a dozen other retail parks on the Wirral.
-However, for those that want a little more, the village is less than half an hour from Liverpool city centre and the purpose built LiverpoolONE retail and leisure park and, half an hour in the opposite direction, the historic city of Chester is also a thriving shopping town, while Cheshire Oaks Designer Outlet is also only a short drive away.
+However, for those that want a little more, the village is less than half an hour from Liverpool city centre and the purpose-built LiverpoolONE retail and leisure park and, half an hour in the opposite direction, the historic city of Chester is also a thriving shopping town, while Cheshire Oaks Designer Outlet is also only a short drive away.

-While Parkgate isn’t the shopaholics dream itself, its proximity to plenty of retail therapy should prove an acceptable substitute for a busy, big brand high street.
+While Parkgate isn’t the shopaholic’s dream itself, its proximity to plenty of retail therapy should prove an acceptable substitute for a busy, big-brand high street.

 The village of Parkgate has access to the usual big brand supermarkets with only a short drive – both Aldi and Sainsburys, as well as a Tesco Express, are all present in nearby Neston and within the range of an easy weekly shop.
-However, as Parkgate is mere minutes away from Neston by car, residents can also visit it’s famous Friday outdoor market which offers exceptional choice, including:
+However, as Parkgate is mere minutes away from Neston by car, residents can also visit its famous Friday outdoor market which offers exceptional choice, including:

 • Fresh Cheshire produce